douglascayers/sfdc-convert-attachments-to-chatter-files/README.md

 --------------------------------------------------
 When converting classic Notes & Attachments the new data is stored in the `ContentVersion` object.
 There is a [limit to how many of these records can be created in a 24 hour period](https://help.salesforce.com/articleView?id=limits_general.htm&language=en_US&type=0).
+With [Summer '17](https://releasenotes.docs.salesforce.com/en-us/summer17/release-notes/rn_files_limits.htm) release the limit is increased from 36,000 to 200,000!
 If you have a lot of Notes & Attachments to convert plan around this limit and split the work across multiple days.